kvarak/dnd/docs/_Classes/fighter.md

 </div>
 </div>
 </div>

-### Fighter Origin
-The type of martial training you received sets the groundwork for your career as a fighter.
-Your origin can range from a disciplined training in the army, to being a self-taught farmer.

-All origins are describes at the end of the class description.
-Select the origin most suitable for your character.

-### Fighting Styles
-At 1st level, a fighter adopts a particular style of fighting as his specialty.
-All styles are listed *<a href="#internal-FightingStyles">here</a>*.

-Whenever you gain a level in a class that has the Fighting Style feature, you can replace a fighting style you know with another style available to your class.
-This change represents a shift of focus in your martial training and practice, causing you to lose the benefits of one style and gain the benefits of another style.

-### Second Wind
-From 1st level, you have a limited well of stamina that you can draw on to protect yourself from harm.
-On your turn, if you have less than half your hp left, you can use a ***bonus action*** to regain a number of hit points equal to 1d10 + your Constitution bonus.

-Once you use this feature, you must finish a short rest before you can use it again.

 ### Combat Superiority
 Starting at 2nd level, your tactical expertise makes you a deadly force on the battlefield.
 You learn maneuvers which are fueled by a special resource called superiority.